Tha-Orakkle/alx-higher_level_programming/0x00-python-hello_world/README.md

-[9-easter_egg.py](./9-easter_egg.py) | Python script that prints "The Zen of Python", by TimPeters, followed by a new line [10-check_cycle.c](./10-check_cycle.c) | C program that checks if a singly linked list has a cycle in it [lists.h](./lists.h) | header file for the C program
+[9-easter_egg.py](./9-easter_egg.py) | Python script that prints "The Zen of Python", by TimPeters, followed by a new line [10-check_cycle.c](./10-check_cycle.c) | C program that checks if a singly linked list has a cycle in it [lists.h](./lists.h) | header file for the C program [100-write.py](./100-write.py) | Python script that prints a string with the function write from the sys module